EVO-Invest/fundraising_pool/README.md

 Wait a bit, it might take a while to load all the necessary pokets :\

-Now you are almost ready to use TreeOfPools.
+Now you are almost ready to use FundraisingPool.

 #### Setting up personal data